 The program relies on family participation.
 Families are encouraged to turn in uniform items that their children have outgrown and that are clean and in good condition.
-Please drop donations at the office or place donations in the closet in an orderly fashion.
+Please place donations in the blue bins or in the closet in an orderly fashion.
 The closet is well marked with sizes and items.